 I am always a little apprehensive when I approach a new hotel.
 Will it be as nice as the photos?
 Were the reviews a fair representation of the place?
 As we weaved our way through the Autumnal landscape in East Sussex, past quaint cottages with whisps of smoke leaving their chimneys, past grand castles perched on top of the soft English hills, I felt the usual apprehension, but I needn’t have worried, The Bell In Ticehurst truly is rather special.

-The Bell In Ticehurst is located right in the middle of some beautiful countryside so is a perfect base for country walks or to reach the large and beautiful estate of Scotney Castle just 3 miles away with woodland, parkland and a superb display of rhododendrons and azaleas.
-Battle Abbey is just 10 miles away and the site of the 1066 Battle of Hastings.
-Just 13 miles away is the unmissable ooh Corner home to the world’s largest collection of ‘Pooh-phernalia’, and the ‘gateway’ to beautiful Pooh Country.
-To visit the actual ‘Pooh Places’, collect a free Map.
-Finally for a pub lunch before you go home, pop over to the historic spa town of Tunbridge Wells.
+The Bell In Ticehurst is located right in the middle of some beautiful countryside, so is a perfect base for country walks or to reach the large and beautiful estate of Scotney Castle just 3 miles away with woodland, parkland, and a superb display of rhododendrons and azaleas.
+Battle Abbey is just 10 miles away and is the site of the 1066 Battle of Hastings.
+Just 13 miles away is the unmissable ooh Corner, home to the world’s largest collection of ‘Pooh-phernalia’, and the ‘gateway’ to beautiful Pooh Country.
+To visit the actual ‘Pooh Places,’ collect a free Map.

 Style & Character